Sandra Palmen

-Sandra Palmen-Schlangen (born 17 February 1972) is a Dutch jurist, civil servant, and politician of New Social Contract (NSC).
+Sandra Palmen-Schlangen (born 17 February 1972) is a Dutch jurist, civil servant and independent politician, formerly affiliated with New Social Contract (NSC).
 She was elected to the House of Representatives in the November 2023 general election.
-She has served as State Secretary for Benefits and Redress in the Schoof cabinet since December 2024.
+Since December 2024, she has served as State Secretary for Benefits Redress in the Schoof and Jetten cabinets.
+In this position, she is responsible for restorations following the childcare benefits scandal.

 Early life and career

 Palmen was born on 17 February 1972 in Cuijk, and she studied tax economics at the School of Higher Commercial Education in Arnhem between 1991 and 1995.
 She started her 26-year career at the Ministry of Finance in 1997 as a processing official for the Tax and Customs Administration.
 At the same time, she studied tax law at Leiden University from 1999 to 2001.
 She later held positions as team leader, policy advisor, and specialist coordinator.

 In March 2017, when she was a jurist at the Tax and Customs Administration, Palmen wrote an internal memo about childcare benefits recipients who had been wrongly accused of fraud starting in 2015.
 She called the organization's conduct "reprehensible", and she recommended victims to be compensated.
 The document, later dubbed the Palmen Memo, was ignored within the Tax and Customs Administration, but it received attention in 2020 after the media started uncovering the abuse.
 The childcare benefits scandal resulted in the resignation of the third Rutte cabinet in January 2021.
 The memo was released in October 2020 ahead of the Parliamentary Interrogation on Childcare Benefits, during which Palmen testified.

 Next to her position at the Ministry of Finance, she became a judge ad hoc at the Administrative High Court in 2021 and a marriage officiant in 2023.